The Dispute Resolution Review: Germany

 In practice, the courts tend to exercise the sweeping power afforded them by the new rule rather cautiously.
-To avoid 'fishing expeditions' by the litigants, courts will only order the production of documents where it is required in light of a party's conclusive and specific assertion of concrete facts.
+To avoid fishing expeditions by litigants, courts will only order the production of documents where it is required in light of a party's conclusive and specific assertion of concrete facts.
 The Supreme Court has eased these stringent requirements for claims based on an alleged infringement of intellectual property rights.
-Acknowledging the difficulties a plaintiff typically faces in proving that the defendant has infringed its intellectual property rights, the Court held that the defendant or a third party may be ordered to produce documents where an infringement of the plaintiff's intellectual property rights appears likely.8
+Acknowledging the difficulties a plaintiff typically faces in proving that the defendant has infringed its intellectual property rights, the Court held that the defendant or a third party may be ordered to produce documents where an infringement of the plaintiff's intellectual property rights appears likely.12

 A court may not order the production of documents if such an order would constitute an undue and disproportionate burden.
 Moreover, third parties are not required to produce documents to the extent they are entitled under statutory law to refuse to testify as witnesses.

-The 9th Amendment of the German Act against Restraints of Competition will implement EU Directive No. 2014/104/EU on Antitrust Damages Actions and introduce pre- and in-trial discovery proceedings with regard to actions for damages in antitrust cases.
-The German cabinet agreed on the relevant amendment on 28 September 2016 and it entered into force on 9 March 2017.
+The 9th Amendment of the German Act against Restraints of Competition will implement EU Directive No. 2014/104/EU on Antitrust Damages Actions and introduce pre-trial and in-trial discovery proceedings with regard to actions for damages in antitrust cases.
+The Cabinet agreed on the relevant amendment on 28 September 2016 and it entered into force on 9 March 2017.

-The revised law provides litigants with pre- and in-trial discovery claims against the other party or third parties that are in possession of evidence required to establish a cartel-damage claim or defence.
+The revised law provides litigants with pretrial and in-trial discovery claims against the other party or third parties that are in possession of evidence required to establish a cartel damage claim or defence.
 Litigants will be able to obtain a court order for the disclosure of documents.
-A plaintiff must prove to the court's satisfaction that he or she is entitled to a cartel-damage claim, and specify the documents that shall be produced as exactly as possible on the basis of the facts accessible with reasonable effort.
+A plaintiff must prove to the court's satisfaction that he or she is entitled to a cartel damage claim, and specify the documents that shall be produced as exactly as possible on the basis of the facts accessible with reasonable effort.
 A defendant must show that a cartel damage litigation is pending against him or her and also sufficiently specify the documents.

 Alternatives to litigation